radareorg/radare2-book/analysis/code_analysis.md

   ; '('
   ...
 ```
-This mode allows you to see disassembly of each node separately, just navigate between them using `Tab` key.
+This mode allows you to see the disassembly of each node separately, just navigate between them using `Tab` key.

 ## Analysis hints

 It is not an uncommon case that analysis results are not perfect even after you tried every single
 configuration option.
 This is where the "analysis hints" radare2 mechanism comes in.
-It allow
+It allows
 to override some basic opcode or metainformation properties, or even to rewrite the whole opcode
 string.
 These commands are located under `ah` namespace: